kaechele/bonaparte/docs/bluetooth_protocol.md

 The commands are detailed in their own section below.

-The checksum is an XOR over the following fields: Length, Command, Data.
+The checksum is an XOR over the following fields: Length, Command and Data.

 A complete message in this format with a valid checksum could look like this: